 The four main areas for a boat rental in Thailand are Phuket and surrounding islands, Northeastern Gulf of Thailand (Pattaya and Koh Chang) and southwestern Gulf of Thailand (Koh Samui and surrounding islands).

 In terms of sailing destinations, a Phuket yacht charter is on an area almost as well developed as Greece in terms of island hopping and beach resorts.
 Let's touch on some destinations you may wish to visit on your sailing vacation.

-- Phuket is Thailand's largest island with its own international airport.
+- Phuket is southern Thailand's largest island with its own international airport.
 You will find many a white sand beach and fairly quiet coves, stretching from Koh Hong to Koh Lanta and Racha island.
 The yacht charter bases are on the east coast of the island where you will begin your Phuket yacht charter.

 - Phang Nga Bay is the bay between Phuket and the Malay Peninsula.
 This is renowned for its limestone spires and jawdropping scenery, and much protected as a national park.
 The James Bond movie The Man With the Golden Gun was filmed here, as was Star Wars: Episode III Revenge of the Sith.
 You can even sail to 'James Bond Island'!

 - Krabi is the mainland province to the east of Phuket and includes the major tourist destination of Ao Nang.
-Do try to get to Railay Beach on the west coast of Krabi - a more refined tourist resort well away from the mad crowds of Ao Nang.
+Do try to get to Railay Beach on the west coast of Krabi - a more refined resort well away from the mad crowds of Ao Nang.